Console UI

 - Agents — connected agents with their runtime type

-- Messages — room and DM message history with threaded views
+- Messages — room and, when enabled, DM message history with threaded views

 - Pairings — configured remote network connections